jonberliner/amarcord/memories.md

 # Memories
++ (Adam Drake) Sitting on the roof - a green flair in the sky to the south west perhaps a streak perhaps a burst
+    + JB, Lisa F
+    + (JB) I still can't convince myself that was anything besids a UFO.  that shit shot up into the sky so fast.

 + (Jon Berliner) The Friendsgiving crew cheltenham friends were the closest thing I had to family in high school.
 When Gabe's family sold the house, I felt like I lost my family home.
 There was a night we went over and "jammed" aka riley and gabe jammed on piano and that indian accordian thinger (name please), and the rest of us got to sing along and do drum circles.  someone, i think adam, brought out yarn and ran around the room, spinning a web around all of us.  i remember feeling nearly delirious with joy - sincerely internally on the edge of talking in tongues, while onthe outside reminding myself to keep some of that joy to myself, because i didn't want to ruin the moment by making it about me.
     + tagging: Gabe, Riley, Adam, Berliner, Cheltenham kids (encourage you to add an angle and fill in tags!)